US judge blocks Sanofi, Regeneron from selling cholesterol drug

 The U.S. Food and Drug Administration approved Praluent and Repatha to reduce bad cholesterol in 2015.

-The drugs are more costly than other treatments targeting bad cholesterol, with a list price topping US$14,000 annually.
+The drugs are more costly than other cholesterol drugs, with a list price topping US$14,000 annually.

+Sales of the expensive new drugs, seen as potential blockbusters, have been very slow to take off as health insurers and other payers have been reluctant to pay for them.
+Amgen reported just US$40 million in Repatha sales in the third quarter.

+Both drugs are in the final stages of enormous trials designed to demonstrate that they can lower the risk of heart attacks and deaths, which is expected to help open the insurer purse strings if successful.
+So-called outcomes results for Repatha are expected this quarter.

+"If Praluent was gone from the market the long-term peak sales for Repatha could move from US$2 billion to US$3 billion to US$4 billion worldwide, in theory," RBC Capital Markets analyst Michael Yee said in a research note.
+He added that without the outcomes results, the potential size of the market remained uncertain.

-(Reporting by Brendan Pierson in New York; Editing by Chris Reese and Lisa Shumaker)
+(Reporting by Brendan Pierson in New York; additional reporting by Bill Berkrot in New York; Editing by Lisa Shumaker)

 - Reuters